MediEvil (series): MediEvil: Resurrection

-MediEvil remake
+Remake

-A remaster/remake of MediEvil for the PlayStation 4 was developed by Other Ocean Interactive and released in October 2019.
+A second remake of MediEvil for the PlayStation 4 was developed by Other Ocean Interactive and released in October 2019.
+The game is simply titled MediEvil.

 Development

-All three games of the series were developed by Cambridge-based SCE Cambridge Studio, formerly known as Millennium Interactive.
+All three games of the series were developed by Cambridge-based SCE Studio Cambridge, formerly known as Millennium Interactive.
 Chris Sorrell, previously known for the James Pond series, created the original concept for MediEvil and served as the first game's creative director.
 The original design proposal for the game had the working title "Dead Man Dan", and was described by Sorrell as a "fusion" of Capcom's Ghost'n Goblins combined with the art style of Tim Burton's The Nightmare Before Christmas.
 As development progressed, lead artist Jason Wilson asserted the game into more of a The Legend of Zelda role-playing video game-influenced direction as opposed to the original arcade-style concept.
 Looking to attract a major publishing deal, Millennium Interactive initially began working on multiple platforms including Windows 95 and the Sega Saturn before giving Sony of Europe a demonstration of the game.
-Impressed by the progress, Sony signed MediEvil to be an exclusive PlayStation game and commissioned SCE Cambridge Studio as Sony's second studio in the United Kingdom.
+Impressed by the progress, Sony signed MediEvil to be an exclusive PlayStation game and commissioned SCE Studio Cambridge as Sony's second studio in the United Kingdom.

 SCE Cambridge felt that the game should possess a unique lead character; therefore, Sorrell collaborated with script doctor Martin Pond whilst creating a backstory for the lead protagonist, Sir Daniel Fortesque.
 Pond created the idea that Sir Daniel could have been a failure in life whose reincarnation was his only attempt at redemption.
 This idea, along with the player-character's unusual appearance, turned appealing to some sectors of the gaming community, as lead designer Jason Wilson later recalled that female gamers considered Sir Daniel to be "endearing".
 MediEvil was one of the first games to be developed for exclusive use with the PlayStation analogue controller.
 During development, Sony requested that the game should utilise the new functions of the controller, which was described as a "particularly fortuitous event" by Sorrell.